James Fearnley: Life and career

 He was a founding member of The Low And Sweet Orchestra, who released their debut album of Spaghetti Western-styled ballads, Goodbye To All That, in 1996.
 This group consisted of former Thelonious Monster vocalist Mike Martt, Circle Jerks' Zander Schloss (guitar), the brothers Kieran and Dermot Mulroney (violins, cello, dobro), Tom Barta (bass) and Will Hughes (drums).

 Fearnley has appeared as a guest musician on albums with Talking Heads (Naked), David Byrne, Julia Fordham, Steve Earle, Dylan Walshe and Melissa Etheridge (Yes I Am), among others.

 In 1995, he wrote the score for the film God's Lonely Man, which was released in January 1996.

 Fearnley plays accordion, guitar, foot-operated snare drum and sings with Cranky George, 'a band of one-man-bands', with Dermot Mulroney (cello, guitar, mandolin, foot-operated cymbal and hi-hat, and vocals), Kieran Mulroney (violin, ukuleles, guitars, foot-operated cowbell), Brad Wood (bass, hat-box bass-drum and vocals) and Sebastian Sheehan (percussion).

 On 12 January 2012, he released his first single, "Hey Ho".
 It was recorded with John King of Dust Brothers.

-The first volume of his memoirs, Here Comes Everybody: The Story of the Pogues, was published by Faber and Faber on 19 April 2012 in the UK.
+His memoir, Here Comes Everybody: The Story of the Pogues, was published by Faber and Faber on 19 April 2012 in the UK.

 In June 2019 Fearnley, alongside Flogging Molly's Ted Hutt and Marc Orrell of Dropkick Murphys, announced the formation of a new supergroup, The Walker Roaders.
 Their debut record was released on 23 August 2019.